 Possible causes of mitral valve regurgitation include:

 - Mitral valve prolapse.
-In this condition, the leaflets and tendon-like cords supporting the mitral valve weaken and stretch so that with each contraction of the left ventricle, the valve leaflets bulge (prolapse) into the left atrium.
+In this condition, the mitral valve's leaflets bulge back into the left atrium during the heart's contraction.
 This common heart defect can prevent the mitral valve from closing tightly and lead to regurgitation.

 - Rheumatic fever.
-Rheumatic fever — a complication of untreated strep throat and once a common childhood illness in the United States — can damage the mitral valve, leading to mitral valve regurgitation early or later in life.
-Rheumatic fever is rare in the United States, but still common in developing countries.
+Rheumatic fever — a complication of untreated strep throat — can damage the mitral valve, leading to mitral valve regurgitation early or later in life.
+Rheumatic fever is now rare in the United States, but it's still common in developing countries.

 - Endocarditis.
 The mitral valve may be damaged by an infection of the lining of the heart (endocarditis) that can involve heart valves.